esanin1/Disaster-Response-Pipeline/README.md

 ## Installation <a name="installation"></a>

 All the required libraries are avaibale in the Udacity workspace environemnt.
-The latest Anaconda3 2022.10 and Python 3.9+ are sufficient in a local environment (PyCharm).
+The latest Anaconda3 2022.10 and Python 3.9+ are sufficient in a local environment (PyCharm 2020.3 community edition).

 Bug Note: Version 2.0.0 (January 26, 2023) of SQLAlchemy is not compatible with earlier versions of pandas.
 -> latest pandas version 1.5.3 is required